Automattic/kue/Readme.md

 ## JSON API

 Along with the UI Kue also exposes a JSON API, which is utilized by the UI.

 ### GET /job/search?q=

 Query jobs, for example "GET /job/search?q=avi video":

 ```js
 ["5", "7", "10"]
 ```

-  You may disable search indexes in `Kue >= 0.7.0` for memory optimization or to avoid probable memory leak reported in issue list:
+You may disable search indexes in Kue >= 0.7.0 for memory optimization or to avoid [memory leaks](https://github.com/LearnBoost/kue/search?q=leak&type=Issues) that some have reported:

 ```javascript
 var kue = require('kue');